odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/bhuj/excursions/full-day-excursion-to-hodka-and-other-textile-villages-north-of-bhuj/
-        title: Full day excursion to Hodka and other textile villages north of Bhuj
+        title: Full day excursion to Hodka and other textile villages
         content: >-
           Not far north of Bhuj is a village called Zura where Huser Sidhik and his family keep alive the art of copper-bell making.
 Made from scrap